What is FAP in Freight?

 Unnecessary Costs

-By either manually going through every invoice or adopting a software that can validate the data, freight auditing systems can uncover excess charges.
-For example, a freight audit can detect unnecessary detention and demurrage charges, such as delays in the return of a container.
-Likewise, by cross-referencing all of the fee calculations, a freight audit can alert a company’s finance team to unexpected accessorial charges for a la carte services, like reweighing.
+Likewise, by cross-referencing all of the fee calculations, a freight audit can alert a company's finance team to unexpected accessorial charges for a la carte services, like reweighing.
 The sooner you adopt a structured FAP system, the sooner you cut out extra costs and improve your return on investment (ROI).

 Time Wasted

-Uncover operational inefficiencies in your business.
-For example, when you replace fully manual FAP processes with automated or hybrid techniques, you can increase efficiency and save time across multiple departments.
 Instead, focus on your core business and service customers rather than spending most of your time on administrative duties.
 Time is money.
-Allowing team members to focus on more complex issues is a better use of their time and subsequently better for your bottom line.
+Allowing team members to focus on more complex issues is a better use of their time and, subsequently, better for your bottom line.

 Invoice Errors

-Billing errors are inevitable but uncovering them sooner allows a company to address these issues and rectify them before larger problems emerge.
+Billing errors are inevitable, but uncovering them sooner allows a company to address these issues and rectify them before larger problems emerge.
 If your team or your internal software is properly auditing all invoices, you can quickly calculate shipping costs, see and pay freight bills on time, and streamline payment services.
-The key to preventing future invoice errors is to catch them early and find out the root cause.
-Then, you’ll have the chance to optimize logistics and make corrections that carry over for the future.

 Compliance Issues

-Uncovering compliance issues isn’t ideal, but it is certainly better than finding out about them when it’s too late to correct things.
-Having a structured freight auditing system helps identify any noncompliance with routing guides that can make or break a contract.
-By confirming continuous compliance, your company establishes a firm footing as a market leader and is more likely to attract buyers’ attention and secure supplier agreements.
+Uncovering compliance issues isn't ideal, but it is certainly better than finding out about them when it's too late to correct things.
+Having a structured freight audit system helps identify any noncompliance with routing guides that can make or break a contract.
+By confirming continuous compliance, your company establishes a firm footing as a market leader and is more likely to attract buyers' attention and secure supplier agreements.

 Missing or Incomplete Data